 Log executed SQL queries.

 Log file name.
-For rotating logs, a date is added at the end of the file name for non-current logs.
+For rotating logs, a date is added to the end of the file name for non-current logs.

 Logging level.
 Default value is 'info'.
 Available options: off, severe, warning, info, config, fine, finer, finest, all.